Hilton released the official DoubleTree chocolate chip cookie recipe this month and I couldn’t get into my kitchen fast enough.

 Cream the butter and sugars together, add the eggs, vanilla and lemon juice and finally the flour and dry ingredients.

 And then the chopped walnuts.

-Using a 3-tablespoon cookie scoop, scoop the dough onto parchment paper-lined cookie sheets.
+Use a 3-tablespoon cookie scoop to drop the dough onto parchment paper-lined cookie sheets.

 The cookies get baked for about 20 minutes then stay on the cookie sheet and cool for about an hour.